NandKishor-10/melodify/README.md

-# 🎵 Melidify - A Minimal Music Player
+# 🎵 Melodify - A Minimal Music Player

 A sleek and responsive music player built with **React**, **Vite**, and **Material UI (MUI)**.
 It streams songs using a proxy API and supports Material Design 3 (MD3) theming with dark/light mode support.